calvins/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 Values are only missing in the steps variable and the logical vector, missingSteps helps identify the days when used with the unique() function.
 The 8 days with missing values are 2012-10-01 2012-10-08 2012-11-01 2012-11-04 2012-11-09 2012-11-10 2012-11-14 2012-11-30.

-The function nrow returns 2,304 or the total number of missing values in the dataset when we subset using the missingSteps logical vector.
+The function nrow returns 2,304 total missing values in the data set, when we subset using the missingSteps logical vector.

-Since we already have the means by interval for the entire dataset in the meansByInterval R object, my strategy is to set the missing value for each interval to the mean for each interval for each of the eight days.
+Since we already have the means by interval for the entire data set when we plotted the average daily activity pattern, our strategy is to set the missing value for each interval to the mean for each interval for each of the eight days.

-First, we'll create a new dataset called completeActivity by subsetting activity and selecting rows with dates NOT EQUAL to 2012-10-01 2012-10-08 2012-11-01 2012-11-04 2012-11-09 2012-11-10 2012-11-14 2012-11-30.
+First, we'll create a new data set called completeActivity by subsetting activity and selecting rows with dates NOT EQUAL to 2012-10-01 2012-10-08 2012-11-01 2012-11-04 2012-11-09 2012-11-10 2012-11-14 2012-11-30.
 This gives us the rows with recorded values for steps.

 Then, we create temporary R objects, (add1, add2, add3, add4, add5, add6, add7, and add8) for each day with missing values and apply our strategy and set the missing values for each interval to the mean for each interval in the R object meansByInterval.

-We merge each day with imputed values into the new dataset completeActivity and check for missing values in the new dataset and find none.
+We merge each day with imputed values into the new data set completeActivity and check for missing values in the new data set and find none.
 We do some housekeeping by clearing the temporary R objects, add1 to add8.

-To create our dataset for the plot, we use dplyr group_by and summarize to compute total number of steps taken per day using the completeActivity dataset that contains imputed missing values and save in a new R object, totalStepsByDayCompleteActivity and make the variables more descriptive.
+To create our data set for the plot, we use dplyr group_by and summarize to compute total number of steps taken per day using the completeActivity data set that contains imputed missing values and save in a new R object, totalStepsByDayCompleteActivity and make the variable names more descriptive.

-We calculate and report the mean and median total number of steps taken per day using the the dataset with imputed missing values and compare to the summary from the original dataset.
+We calculate and report the mean and median total number of steps taken per day using the the data set with imputed missing values and compare to the summary from the original data set.

-We make a histogram of the total number of steps taken each day using the dataset with imputed missing values and compare to the histogram we did earlier.
+We make a histogram of the total number of steps taken each day using the data set with imputed missing values and compare to the histogram we did earlier.
 It is easier to compare the plots, when one is placed on top of the other.
 In the new histogram, the mean and median are the same, so we distinguish the mean by making it a wide magenta dotted line.

 ```r